Make Plans for These Richmond Events

 - Aug.
 11, 2025: “Jour de fête,” starring Jacques Tati and Paul Frankeur

 The Richmond Forum 2024-2025 Season.
-Five evenings of ideas, stories, and perspectives regarding today’s important issues.
-The speakers can be seen live or online.
+Ideas, stories, and perspectives regarding today’s important issues.
+Live and online.

 - Jan.
 11, 2025: Journey back into the intergalactic dark ages with NASA astrophysicist Dr. Amber Straughn and the James Webb Space Telescope.